jphall663/awesome-machine-learning-interpretability/README.md

 An ongoing, curated list of practical and awesome responsible machine learning resources.

 If you want to contribute to this list (*and please do!*), read over the [contribution guidelines](contributing.md), send a [pull request](https://github.com/jphall663/awesome-machine-learning-interpretability/compare), or file an [issue](https://github.com/jphall663/awesome-machine-learning-interpretability/issues/new).
-Categories should have 10s - 100s of entries, not thousands.
-We track some papers in our [library](library.md), but are not necessarily seeking paper or preprint contributions at this time.
-(That's what arXiv is for.)

 ## Table of Contents